ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 # Estate Mapping

 This section discusses how to apply the standard to an organisation.
-Whilst the standard specifies the different categories of emissions that may be presentattributed to tech it doesn't say how to go from an organisational view to numbers in each of the categories.
+Whilst the standard specifies the different categories of emissions that may be attributed to tech it doesn't say how to go from an organisational view to numbers in each of the categories.
 This section addresses this and does so from 2 perspectives:
  1. Quantifying your tech carbon emissions at the org level - typically for reporting
  2. Understanding how to improve them